The Alabama Oxbryta lawsuit lawyers at Fob James Law Firm are helping people impacted by the sickle cell medication called voxelotor.

 Not everyone who took Oxbryta qualifies for a lawsuit.
 Generally, you may be eligible to file a claim if:

-Contact our Alabama Oxbryta injury lawyers today to determine your eligibility.
+Contact an Alabama Oxbryta injury attorney today to determine if you qualify.

 Alabama Statute of Limitations